door7302/demo-closed-loop/README.md

 Inserted 1 POPs
 ✅ Database initialized successfully.
 ```

-2. Select a router MX or PTX and trigger an HW error
+2. Select a router (MX or PTX) and trigger a hardware error

-Either on R1 or R2, open a console and issue the following command to pick up a "Major" error id.
+On either R1 or R2, open a console and run the following command to generate a "Major" error ID:

 ![Demo](assets/topo.png)

-Choose one FPC on which you want to trigger an error.
-And issue the following commands depending on the router and linecard model.
+Choose one FPC on which you want to trigger the error, then issue the following commands depending on the router and linecard model.
 You should see a long list of alarms.

-- For all MX240, MX480, MX960, MX2K, MX10003 MPC and MX10K LC480 except the **MPC10e and MPC11e**:
+- For all MX240, MX480, MX960, MX2K, MX10003 MPC, and MX10K LC480, except for **MPC10e** and **MPC11e**:

 **X** is the FPC/MPC Slot
 ```junos